 If we’re playing tit for tat, guys leaving the income field blank is the same (in terms of importance of information) as girls not having a picture up, right?
 So unless more guys start to fill in the income information, the inconsistency and lack of income data screws up any relative comparisons we’re trying to make.
 Guys don’t have this disadvantage because nearly all girls put pictures up!

 The Solution?
-Dating sites should require that guys say how much money they make so girls a can make relative comparisons just like guys do with our pictures.
+To solve these issues with dating sites, the dating sites should require that guys say how much money they make so girls a can make relative comparisons just like guys do with our pictures.

 Please forward this to anyone you know who works at an online dating company.
 And thank you for supporting my mission.